innobright/help.innobright.com/src/licensing/setting-up-rlmd-mac.rst

    :align: center

-You can copy the example plist above, simply replace the ``/Users/username/PATH/TO/RLM-Folder/rlm`` with the path to the RLM executable that you unzipped at the begining of this guide.
+You can copy this example plist above, simply replace the ``/Users/username/PATH/TO/RLM-Folder/rlm`` with the path to the RLM executable that you unzipped at the begining of this guide.

 Once the license server has been setup, you can configure your workstations that will run Altus Denoiser (client computers) to access the license servers to request a license.